-◆support of the school's mission and commitment to Christian principles
+- support of the school's mission and commitment to Christian principles - support of the school policies as outlined in this handbook and published by the school administration or the classroom teacher - discussing any disagreement with a teacher privately - taking care that their children adhere to the dress code - insuring that their children's hair styles conform with school policy - maintaining awareness of their children's assignments insisting upon quality in all work - checking their children's homework until the child achieves independence - insuring that their children arrive promptly at school - assisting their children to maintain a good attendance record, except when the child is sick - reading all school publications, especially the weekly newsletter - volunteering to help out at the school in some way

-- support of the school policies as outlined in this handbook and published by the school administration or the classroom teacher - discussing any disagreement with a teacher privately - taking care that their children adhere to the dress code - ensuring that their children's hair styles conform with school policy - maintaining awareness of their children's assignments insisting upon quality in all work - checking their children's homework until the child achieves independence - ensuring that their children arrive promptly at school - assisting their children to maintain a good attendance record, except when the child is sick - reading all school publications, especially the weekly newsletter - volunteering to help out at the school in some way welcome the opportunity to clear up a misunderstanding before it becomes an actual problem.
+Parents are strongly encouraged to make an appointment to discuss a problem with their child's teacher.
+Teachers welcome the opportunity to clear up a misunderstanding before it becomes an actual problem.
 Parents are asked not to discuss the situation with other parents.
 Any parent who wishes to speak with the principal may do so but the first step should always be to contact the classroom teacher.
 Parents are reminded that arrival and dismissal times are not appropriate conference times.
 It is essential that teachers attend to the needs of their students.